aimacode/aima-julia/CONTRIBUTING.md

 ## Writing and Running Tests

 For aima-julia, Julia tests should avoid the `@testset` macro for greater modularity.
 For example, in Machine Learning, the trained neural network might fail during a `@test` for accuracy.
-The training should still be evaluated, so its corresponding test will be a custom Julia function that those not assert a threshold on accuracy.
+The training should still be evaluated, so its corresponding test will be a custom Julia function that does not assert a threshold on accuracy.

 ## RandomDevice()